jdupak/diploma-thesis/src/00_thesis.md

       | ^~
 > ```

-To further inspect the working of the borrow checker, a debug build of the compiler is needed.
-The flag `-frust-debug` enables debug logs that include the work of the borrow checker.
-Unfortunately, the GCC debug logging does not support filtering by category.
-Three parts may interest the reader: log of the variance analysis, log of the borrow checker (BIR build and fact collector), and debug output of Polonius.
-This flag also enables the BIR dump (saved to `./bir_dump/<crate_name?>/<function_name?>.bir.dump`) and facts dump (saved to `nll_facts_gccrs/<function_name>.facts`).
+For a deeper inspection of the borrow checker, a debug build of the compiler is necessary.
+The `-frust-debug` flag enables debug logs, including the borrow checker activity.
+Unfortunately, GCC's debug logging lacks category filtering.
+The reader may find the variance analysis log, the borrow checker log (BIR build and fact collector), and Polonius debug output particularly interesting.
+This flag also activates the BIR dump (saved to `./bir_dump/<crate_name?>/<function_name?>.bir.dump`) and _facts_ dump (saved to `nll_facts_gccrs/<function_name>.facts`).

 > ```text
 > crab1: note: Variance analysis solving started: